mathieucarbou/YaSolR/docs/blog/2024-07-01_shelly_solar_diverter.md

 - **[Shelly Solar Diverter Script V3](../downloads/auto_diverter_v3.js)**: Updated PID parameters ([see here](https://forum-photovoltaique.fr/viewtopic.php?p=796194#p796194) and [here](https://yasolr.carbou.me/manual#pid-controller-section) to have more info about how to tune the PID controller)

 - **[Shelly Solar Diverter Script V4](../downloads/auto_diverter_v4.js)**: Fixed dimmer sharing feature to use Watts instead of %: using % based on PID output is wrong and will make the PID react to compensate. `EXCESS_POWER_LIMIT` can also be used to limit an output power to a specific value.

+- **[Shelly Solar Diverter Script V5](../downloads/auto_diverter_v4.js)**: Introduced a LUT to more closely match the voltage and current sine wave when computing the dimmer duty cycle to apply to the LSA

 ## Hardware